aws-solutions/media-services-application-mapper/solution-pkg/docs/EXTENDING_MSAM.md

 ### Testing Your Code
 Before going any further, check to make sure that your defined connection items are making their way into the database.

-2. Review [README.md](../README.md#build) on instructions to create a custom build of MSAM.
+2. Review custom build instructions in [README.md](../README.md#build) to build with your new code.
-3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh).
-This will produce a zip file called `regional-s3-assets/core_NNNNNNNNNN.zip`.
-1. Update your __<stackname_>-UpdateConnections-_<randomstring_>_ Lambda to use this new code by uploading the zip file and saving the Lambda.
+3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh) with parameters for your custom environment.
+4. Review the deploy instructions in [README.md](../README.md#deploy) upload your custom build to a bucket for installation.
+5. Run [deploy.sh](../deployment/deploy.sh) with parameters for your custom environment.
+6. Update your stack using the all-resources template of your custom build.
 1. After a few minutes, verify that you are seeing your defined connections in the Content table:
     ![Content Database Connections](images/connections-content-db.png)